-- > The unit Risk Management & Control, which is amongst others responsible for monitoring market, credit, operational and liquidity risks as well as the risk-bearing capacity and which is also responsible for Group-wide uniform risk measuring methods and risk reports. - > The unit of the Chief Credit Officer, which is responsible for the analysis of new business and portfolio management.
-In addition, CRM REF also comprises the Workout unit, which is responsible for the recovery and workout of all critical exposures, and the central unit Credit Processes, which is responsible in particular for the organisation of the Credit Committee, the continuous improvement of data quality within CRM and implementation of regulatory requirements in the credit processes.

-- > The unit Operations, which is responsible for the global servicing and administration of the loan portfolio (including technical implementation of loan agreements), settlement of capital markets transactions, administration and processing of the Group's securities and derivatives portfolios, as well for handling domestic and international payments. - > The Compliance department, which influences the conduct of pbb Group, in compliance with applicable laws and regulations, through methods and procedures as well as through audit and reporting processes.
+- The division Risk Management & Control, which is amongst others responsible for monitoring market, credit, operational and liquidity risks as well as the risk-bearing capacity and which is also responsible for Group-wide uniform risk measuring methods and risk reports. - > The divisions CRM and Projects Risk Management, which are responsible for the analysis of new business and portfolio management.
+In addition, CRM REF also comprises the Workout unit, which is responsible for the recovery and workout of all critical exposures, and the central unit Credit Processes, which is responsible in particular for the organisation of the Credit Committee, the continuous improvement of data quality within CRM and implementation of regulatory requirements in the credit processes. - > The division Operations & Digitalisation.
+The Operations sub-division is responsible for the global servicing and administration of the loan portfolio (including technical implementation of loan agreements), settlement of capital markets transactions, administration and processing of the securities and derivatives portfolios, as well for handling domestic and international payments.
+The Digitalisation sub-division acts as a competence centre for pbb as a whole, and drives pbb's digital transformation.
+Among other things, the strategic focus is on the digital client interface and intelligent process automation for efficiency gains by utilising new technologies and methods, such as agile project management. - > The Compliance division, which influences the conduct of pbb Group, in compliance with applicable laws and regulations, through methods and procedures as well as through audit and reporting processes.
 Compliance is responsible in particular for regulations and controls to prevent money laundering and other criminal activities, to ensure compliance with sanctions and embargoes, and to ensure capital market compliance.
 It is also responsible for general compliance topics.
 In this manner, the Compliance function opposes any risks that can arise from non-compliance with legal rules, as well as external and internal requirements.
 The Compliance division is also responsible for strengthening the internal control system for the central coordination of key controls (Control Attestation Process).
-Compliance is represented on various committees and regularly reports to the Management Board and the Audit and Digitalisation Committee of the Supervisory Board.
+Compliance is represented in various committees and regularly reports to the Management Board and the Audit and Digitalisation Committee of the Supervisory Board.

 In addition to the CRO function, the independent Property Analysis & Valuation (PAV) department and Group Internal Audit units complement the risk management system.
 PAV is responsible for the analysis and uniform valuation of properties serving as collateral, using market valuation and loan-to-value methods, as well as for the monitoring of financed developments.
+PAV also monitors mortgage bond cover with a separate specialised department.
 The area of responsibility of Group Internal Audit comprises risk-oriented regular as well as event-driven audits of processes, controls and systems.
 This also includes the revision of the risk management system and the internal control system.